Skip to main content

 2. Select the IAM Role tab

-3. Paste your IAM Role ARN (the one you copied in step B.12)
+3. Paste your IAM Role ARN

-6. Click Test Connection to verify, then Save Credentials
+6. Click Test Connection, then Save Credentials

 Method 2: Bedrock API Key